tgstation/TerraGov-Marine-Corps/.github/CONTRIBUTING.md

 ## Working electrical system

 Every area must have an APC.
 A ground map must have roughly 10 generators, with working SMES nearby.
 A shipmap must be fully wired and its electrical system fully working at the start of the game

+## Connected pipenet

+Every ship should have a believable and complete pipe system (ventilation, scrubbers).
+All pipes must belong to the same network.
+No pipes ending nowhere.
+Pipes groundside are not mandatory, but they add to the atmosphere and are usefull to xeno.

 ## Xenos related items (walls, weeds, silos, etc.)